mzabolocki/SynaptiConn/README.rst

 The package is designed to be user-friendly and flexible, and can be used to analyze spike-train data from a variety of experimental paradigms.

 Monosynaptic connections, both excitatory and inhibitory connections, are determined with a model-based approach that fits a set of connection features to the observed spike-train cross-correlation.
-Using a Bayesian model selection approach, the package can determine the most likely set of connections that underlie the observed cross-correlation.
+The package can determine the most likely set of connections that underlie the observed cross-correlation.
+The package also provides a set of tools for visualizing the data and model fits, and for exporting the connection features.

+In future versions, the package will include additional tools for analyzing spike-train data, and for inferring connections from other types of data, using a variety of models.

-Please Star the project to support us and Watch to always stay up-to-date!
+**Please Star the project to support us and Watch to always stay up-to-date!**

 Installation
 ------------